 From the AMI Archives: MegaRAC G-Series Remote Access PCI Cards

 In one of our Tech Blog posts last week, we offered an overview of past and present MegaRAC® remote and BMC management products and solutions.
-In today's post, we will continue the discussion by taking a closer look at one particular product type that was a great success for American Megatrends for many years, helping to establish our reputation as a leader in remote management: the MegaRAC G Series Remote Access PCI Cards.
+In today's post, we will continue the discussion by taking a closer look at one particular product type that was a great success for AMI for many years, helping to establish our reputation as a leader in remote management: the MegaRAC G Series Remote Access PCI Cards.
 To begin, we focus our attention on the MegaRAC G2 and G3 Remote Access PCI Cards, both of which are shown in the photos below: